Table Of Contents

 Note that reflections of other objects are still seen in reflective materials even with a reflection contribution value of 0.
 In the example below, the metallic material with diamond plating is mostly heavily affected because it has no other shading component besides reflection, however, the specular highlights on the diffuse material, transmissive material, single scattering material, and multiple subsurface scattering material are affected as well.

-Scales the direct refractive specular intensity of a light seen through a transmissive / refractive material.
-This could also be thought of as the direct visibility of a light in a transmissive material.
+Scales the intensity of a light as seen through a transmissive / refractive material.
+This can be thought of as the visibility of a light in a transmissive material.

 Scales the intensity of light for single scattering.
 Single scattering simulates microscopic particulate suspended in a medium and is part of the Transmission controls of a Standard Material — this is similar to multiple subsurface scattering but is better suited to thinner volumes.